zhqu1148980644/TMP/leetcode/57-Insert-Interval.md

 1. #### straight forward

+- Collect intervals don't overlap with the newInterval.
     - collect intervals whose end is smaller than inserted interval' start.
     - collect intervals whose start is larger than inserted interval's end.
+- Merge overlapping intervals by finding the minimum start and the maximum end among them.
     - Choose the smallest between inserted intervals's start and the first overlapped interval's start as the start.
     - The same for choosing the end as the end.
     - Finally build a new interval with the start and end.
-- Concatenate.
+- Concatenate these three parts.

 ```c++
 class Solution {